Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 Significance Level

-The significance level, denoted as alpha (α), is a threshold set by the researcher before conducting a hypothesis test.
-It defines the probability of making a Type I error, which occurs when the null hypothesis is incorrectly rejected.
+The significance level, denoted as alpha (α), is the threshold used to decide whether to reject the null hypothesis.
+It represents the probability of making a Type I error, which occurs when the null hypothesis is incorrectly rejected.
 Common significance levels are 0.05, 0.01, and 0.10.
 In this context, a significance level of 0.01 means that there is a 1% risk of concluding that a difference exists when there is none.

 Recommended video: